nzbr/cyber-extension/README.md

 ### Planned Features
 - CYBER counter
 - Blacklist websites
+- Adding own Buzzwords
+    - Own images for own Buzzwords (maybe)
+- Faster banner with more CYBER

 ### Known Bugs
 - Breaks Twitter if toggled on (can be fixed by switching it off)